Icinga/icinga-kubernetes/doc/02-Installation.md

 ## Running Within Kubernetes

-Before running Icinga Kubernetes inside Kubernetes, create a local configuration using [the sample configuration](../icinga-kubernetes.example.yml) adjust the database credentials and, if necessary, the connection configuration.
+Before running Icinga for Kubernetes inside Kubernetes, create a local configuration using [the sample configuration](../icinga-kubernetes.example.yml) adjust the database credentials and, if necessary, the connection configuration.
 The sample configuration explains general settings.